 So what then became of the three Magi?
 The Magi were the astronomer-priests from Persia, adherents of the religion founded by a Persian astrologer/ philosopher named Zarathustra.
 It seems peculiar that three foreigners who followed the religion of Zarathustra, an opposing religion to Judaism, would be summoned by the Jewish God, Yahweh to witness the birth of Yeshua for no other reason than to bring gifts and then depart.
 Yet the authorised New Testament of the Bible speaks no more of them.
 There is a reference in an extract from a medieval saints calendar printed in Cologne which read, “Having undergone many trials and fatigues for the Gospel, the three wise men met at Sewa (Sebaste in Armenia) in A.D.
 54 to celebrate the feast of Christmas.
 Thereupon, after the celebration of Mass, they died: St. Melchior on Jan.
 1, aged 116; St. Balthasar on Jan.
 6, aged 112; and St. Caspar on Jan.
 11, aged 109.”
 The Roman Martyrology also lists these dates as the Magi’s respective feast days.

-So, did the Magi play a real part in the mission of Yeshua throughout his life?
-Did they continue a role in his education after his birth and the family’s return from Egypt?
+Did the Magi continue a role in his education after his birth and the family’s return from Egypt?
 Did Yeshua live with them in Persia to prepare for his mission?
 And did they see his mission as purely spiritual to bring Zoroastrianism to Israel or as the cosmically anointed inheritor of the kingship of David to restore the sovereignty of Israel as a defence against Rome?

 It raises the question about just how much influence the Persian magi had on the politics of Judea and whether they were continually working towards the eventual 66AD great uprising of religious zealots in Galilee and Judea when the Romans were finally driven out of the region.
 If so, it was a short-lived victory as Rome returned with a vengeance in 70AD and the Jews were driven from the land which was given to the Philistines (Palestinians).